Bruce Hobbs

 Bruce Robertson Hobbs (December 27, 1920 – November 22, 2005) was an English jockey and racehorse trainer.

-Born on Long Island, New York, Hobbs became the youngest jockey ever to ride the winner of the English Grand National when successful on Battleship, a son of Man o' War, in 1938 just three months after his 17th birthday.
-Two weeks later, Hobbs won the Welsh Grand National on Timber Wolf.
-At the end of the 1937–38 season, during which he rode 35 winners, Hobbs made history by becoming the first jockey to win three Grand Nationals in one year, being successful in Long Island's Cedarhurst version.
+Born on Long Island, New York, Hobbs became the youngest and tallest jockey to ride the winner of the English Grand National when successful on Battleship, a son of Man o' War, in 1938 just three months after his 17th birthday.
+Two weeks later, he won the Welsh Grand National on Timber Wolf.
+At the end of the 1937–38 season, during which he rode 35 winners, he became the first jockey to win three Grand Nationals in one year, lastly the Cedarhurst version.

 Riding career

-Hobbs had started as an amateur, riding 10 winners before his 16th birthday.
-It was said that of all the young riders in the history of racing, "none has created a greater stir than has young Hobbs."
+Hobbs had started as an amateur, riding ten winners before his 16th birthday.
+It was said that of all the young riders in the history of racing, "none has created a greater stir than has young Hobbs".
 He had just turned professional when he had his first ride in the National in 1937.
 He had been due to ride Battleship, until that horse was withdrawn.
 In the event, he was booked to ride a horse called Flying Minutes and was amongst the leaders until falling at the last open ditch.

 In 1938, he finally got to ride and win aboard Battleship, a horse that was completing a unique American and Aintree National double.
 A crashing fall later that year resulted in injuries including a broken spine.
 Although told he would never ride again, he returned to the saddle, but turned to training horses at age 25.